hypergol/hypergol/docs/source/reference/classes.rst

 Job - Class for passing information on chunks to tasks
 ======================================================

-.. currentmodule:: hypergol.base_task
+.. currentmodule:: hypergol.job
 .. autoclass:: Job

 ====================================================================
 JobReport - Class for passing results of a task back to the pipeline
 ====================================================================

-.. currentmodule:: hypergol.base_task
+.. currentmodule:: hypergol.job_report
 .. autoclass:: JobReport

 ============================================================